percolatestudio/meteor-google-api/README.md

 If the user's access token has expired, it will transparently call the `exchangeRefreshToken` method to get a new refresh token.

+# Tokens

+If you are running client side or in a method call, the package will automatically use the OAuth access token of the current user, and use the refresh token to refresh it if it's out of date (saving to the database also).

+If you are running from a context without a `Meteor.user()`, you can pass `{user: X}` in the `options` argument to achieve this behaviour.

 # Contributions

 Are welcome.